Feed Ingredients

 Phytate causes deficiencies of iron, zinc, calcium, copper, and magnesium.

-How can phytate be reduced?
+How can phytate be mitigated?

 How can we assist you?